abpframework/abp/docs/en/Blog-Posts/2021-05-24-LeptonX/POST.md

 At Volosoft, we care about developer experience as much as user experience.
 Thus, LeptonX is following the latest trends for a better user experience and provides highly customizable features that will be easy to use.
 Our APIs follow a strict guideline to be easy-to-use, intuitive, extendable, and replaceable.
 In short, we'd like LeptonX to grow into such a platform that developers (not just ABP developers) love to build their applications on top of, and end-users love to interact with.

 The initial version has been built upon Bootstrap v4.
 Bootstrap v5 has been recently published and the ecosystem has not caught up yet.
-In addition, ABP packages are already depend on Bootstrap v4, it will be easy to switch from the [Basic Theme](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Basic-Theme) or from the [Lepton Theme](https://commercial.abp.io/themes) to the LeptonX.
+In addition, ABP packages are already dependent on Bootstrap v4, it will be easy to switch from the [Basic Theme](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Basic-Theme) or from the [Lepton Theme](https://commercial.abp.io/themes) to the LeptonX.

 We believe that the bigger the community is, the better the framework turns out to be.
 As we have done in our other products, we will release a free-to-use version of LeptonX, a.k.a LeptonX-lite which will contain most of the basic features.
-With LeptonX-lite, free ABP [application startup template](https://docs.abp.io/en/abp/latest/Startup-Templates/Application)s will come with a production-ready theme, and existing applications will be able to switch from the Basic Theme the LeptonX-lite with ease.
+With LeptonX-lite, free ABP [application startup template](https://docs.abp.io/en/abp/latest/Startup-Templates/Application)s will come with a production-ready theme, and existing applications will be able to switch from the Basic Theme to the LeptonX-lite with ease.

 ## Highlights